By: Marilyn L. Davis

-Instead of realizing that the work was 99% on track, he filtered the questions and heard that his answers were wrong, and chose to focus on this aspect when asked for clarification.
+Instead of realizing that the work was 99% on track, he filtered the questions and heard that his answers were wrong, and focused on this aspect when asked for clarification.

-If we reverse the above example, then this person would have solely focused on the 99% that they did well, and discounted the 1% that was incomplete.
+If we reverse the above example, this person would have solely focused on the 99% that they did well and discount the 1% that was incomplete.
 They would have filtered out any questions about their assignment.

 4. Polarized or All or Nothing Thinking